josh-barback/Beiwe/beiwetools/README.md

 Some color maps and functions for generating Color Brewer palettes.

 #### `decorators`
+Some decorators to use when defining functions that may be used with `helpers.proc_template`.

 #### `plot`
 Functions for handling basic data visualization tasks, such as plotting timestamps and generating axis labels for longitudinal data.